 Obviously, autumn is the best time to see Pennsylvania for color.
 The leaves are magnificent shades of reds, gold and orange.
 But any time in The Pocono Mountains, which are on the southern Pennsylvania border of the Appalachian Mountain trail, is a great time for hiking.

 The Appalachian Trail is over 81 years old and is one of the longest hiking trails in the U.S. This trail begins in Georgia and ends in Maine, passing through 14 Eastern states.
 There are plenty of trails, lakes, summits and wildlife to keep you interested and motivated to push on to see it all.

 The Delaware State Forest is in Pike County Pennsylvania.
-This State Forest derives its name from the Delaware River that drains the entire area.
-The area is easily accessible, within a two hour drive of New York City and Philadelphia.
+This State Forest derives its name from the Delaware River that drains into the entire area.
+This area is easily accessible, within a two hour drive of New York City and Philadelphia.
 There are approximately 200 miles of shared-use trails where anyone can hike, bike or horseback ride throughout the year.

 The Shawnee Mountain area within the Delaware Water Gap has 28 miles of the Appalachian Trail to enjoy.
 There is hiking for the exercise or for the sights.
 Check out a hike to Childs Park to surround yourself in a waterfall haven.
-Walk the McDade Trail to catch a glimpse of a Bald Eagles or watch the Delaware River float by.
-Or, hike Cliff Park Trail to be above it all and see the highest point into New Jersey.
+Walk the McDade Trail to catch a glimpse of a Bald Eagle or watch the Delaware River float by.
+Why not hike Cliff Park Trail to be above it all and see the highest point into New Jersey.

 Thunder Swamp Trail System